Mohamedemad4/erstling/README.md

 ## Tasks!

+- cospace2ros
-- Make cospace2ros Publish video from the vm
+    - Publish video from the vm

-- Create a pkg that Published nav_msgs/odometery
+        - check cospace2ros/state_pub.py for progress on that

+- Odom_publisher
     - sub to /cospace_state and integerate over WheelSpeedLeft and WheelSpeedRight to figure out our position and orientation
     - hint: use eular angles and compass then convert to quats. and pixels per second

-- Create a pkg that captures Video from the Virtual Machine then outputs visualization_msgs/Marker postions of Objects,SuperObjs and Deposit Locations
+- object_markers (take video from the arena and convert it to useful markers)
+    - write the actual ROS Code
+        - write the frame reading from cospace_state code
+        - write the Marker Publisher code
+        - Write the frame_viz Publisher code
     - check object_markers/notebooks/playground.ipynb for details about tasks and the actual Computer Vision Code

-    - make it output a debug image with markers on everything
-    - write the actual ROS Code
+    - ## V2 (better score)
+        - detect super objects
+        - detect swaps
+        - detect speical zones

-- Create a Nav Package that takes odom and visualization_msgs/Marker of objs and Navigates the map
+- Nav Package
     - Must be able to teleport
         - when to teleport? idk read the rules
     - use the CS to pick points